microsoft/aad_b2c_webview/AZURE_AD_B2C_Embedded_Webview.md

 Azure Active Directory B2C (AAD B2C) is a cloud-based identity and access management service that enables you to customize and control the user sign-up, sign-in, and profile management process.
 This article will walk you through several ways on how we can integrate Azure AD B2C's user login workflow within mobile app development using Flutter.

-It will also demonstrates how to secure the token in the app using flutter secure storage and how to navigate to a screen in the app after successful sign in.
+It will also demonstrate how to secure the token in the app using [flutter-secure-storage](https://pub.dev/packages/flutter_secure_storage) and how to navigate to a screen inside the app after successful sign in.

 Consider the below scenario:-

 You have a mobile app that needs to authenticate users using Azure AD B2C.
 You want to provide a seamless experience to your users by not redirecting them to a browser for authentication.
 You want to provide a native experience to your users for registration and authentication.

 ## Below is an example of list of requirements